What Are Storage Unit Prices?

 Unit Purpose

 While many people will use a storage unit to store furniture, boxes of books, and other housewares, others may need to store a car or an RV, or they may require a climate-controlled unit for delicate or valuable items.
-The cost to store a motor vehicle is different and typically more expensive than a standard storage unit, and you can expect to pay more for a climate-controlled space.
+The cost to store a motor vehicle is different and typically more expensive than a standard storage unit, and customers can expect to pay more for a climate-controlled space.

 Seasonality and Availability